 In contrast, on my air-threading serger, all you have to do is place thread ends in air-suctioned holes, and the threading is done for you!

-I owned two affordable, low-cost sergers for years–one with black and one with white thread–simply to decrease the number of times I had to switch threads.
+I owned two relatively cheap sergers for years–one with black and one with white thread–simply to decrease the number of times I had to switch threads.
 I hated it that much!

 2. Automatic Tension Settings